hedjour/med_to_csv/README.rst

 License
 -------

-Distributed under the xxx License.
+Distributed under the GPL v3.0 License.
 See ``LICENSE.txt`` for more information.

 .. raw:: html